open-telemetry/semantic-conventions/docs/faas/aws-lambda.md

 The `EventToCarrier` used in the lambda instrumentation SHOULD be provided as a parameter during the initialization of this instrumentation.
 This parameter MAY be provided by users that provide a implementation for the `EventToCarrier`.

-Lambda instrumentation MUST provide a default `EventToCarrier`, the `HttpEventToCarrier`, which populates the `Carrier` with the content of the http headers used to invoke the lambda function.
+Lambda instrumentation MUST provide a default `EventToCarrier`, the `HttpEventToCarrier`, which populates the `Carrier` with the content of the http headers used to invoke the lambda function, when that is available.

 If no `EventToCarrier` is provided during the initialization of the lambda instrumentation, the `HttpEventToCarrier` MUST be used.